grommet/grommet-cms-boilerplate/README.md

   - Test: Should the component have an accompanying jest test file?
 Defaults to No.

 ### **Gotchas**
 In order to get the import / export to work, the generator does some pattern matching of the comments in the files to place the new imports.
 Just don't delete any comment that is prefixed with `GENERATOR` and things will work great.
-See below for an example.